 How Could the Coronavirus Persist in the Gut?

-Harvard scientists recently announced that they have found proteins from the SARS-CoV-2 virus in many patients’ blood as long as a year after the first diagnosis (medRxiv, June 16, 2022).
-The spike proteins they identified don’t last very long in blood, indicating that the body harbors active virus shedding bits and pieces.
+Harvard scientists announced that they found proteins from the SARS-CoV-2 virus in many patients’ blood as long as a year after the first diagnosis (medRxiv, June 16, 2022).
+The spike proteins they identified don’t usually last very long in blood, indicating that the body harbors active virus shedding bits and pieces.
 About 65% of those with long COVID had such proteins in their blood, while people with no persistent symptoms did not have evidence of viral proteins.

 The authors of this study suggest that